robr18/Fix_Maths/README.md

 # Fix_Maths
-A page made by students for students
+A page of learning and communication made by students for students
+### Enjoy it!